Ashmit Patel: Career

-Patel started his career as an assistant director and worked with Vikram Bhatt in the making of his films, Aap Mujhe Achche Lagne Lage (2002), Awara Paagal Deewana (2002), Raaz (2002) and Footpath (2003).
+Patel started his cinematic career as an assistant director and worked with Vikram Bhatt in the making of his films, Aap Mujhe Achche Lagne Lage (2002), Awara Paagal Deewana (2002), Raaz (2002) and Footpath (2003).
 He made his acting debut with the film Inteha directed by Vikram Bhatt.
 In 2004, he appeared alongside Mallika Sherawat and Emraan Hashmi in the thriller Murder, a Bollywood inspiration of Unfaithful.
 The film was his first commercial success.

 In 2005, Patel starred in Soni Razdan's thriller Nazar and Khalid Mohammed's multi-starrer Silsiilay.
 Both the films were unsuccessful at the box office.
-In 2006, he also played leading roles in Dil Diya Hai, Banaras and Fight Club.
+In 2006, he also played significant roles in Dil Diya Hai, Banaras and Fight Club.
 In 2007, he starred in the comedy Kudiyon Ka Hai Zamana alongside Mahima Chaudhary and Rekha.
 His next film Toss was released in 2009.

 Patel featured as one of the finalists in the fourth season of the Indian television reality show Bigg Boss.
 He hosted Superstud on UTV Bindass and working on two films, Good Night and Future Toh Bright Hai Jee.
-He hosted Superdude on UTV Bindass.

-He will be marking his digital debut with Ullu App's upcoming web-series titled Peshawar, which is based on 2014 Peshawar school massacre.
-He will be playing the role of terrorist Abu Shamil, who masterminded the attacks and managed to brainwash the rest of his crew into perpetrating this heinous crime.
+He marked his digital debut with Ullu App's web-series titled Peshawar, which is based on 2014 Peshawar school massacre.
+He played the role of terrorist Abu Shamil, who masterminded the attacks and managed to brainwash the rest of his crew into perpetrating this heinous crime.